yshok9192/portfoli-ori/Final_Project_2.md

 ## Protocol

 ### Who is my Audience?
 Coffee drinkers, generally!
 More specifically, coffee drinkers who might have some vague notion of what goes on behind the scenes with some of the most consumed brands in the world, but not a grasp on the bigger picture of just how global the issues in the coffee supply chain are.
-For example, there is a vague notion of Starbucks not having the best labor practices in their supply chain, but the situation changes when one learns that Starbucks has been [caught using coerced and slave labor in Brazil](https://fairworldproject.org/starbucks-has-a-slave-labor-problem/).
+For example, there is a vague notion of Starbucks not having the best labor practices in their supply chain, but the situation changes when one learns that Starbucks has been [caught using slave labor in Brazil](https://fairworldproject.org/starbucks-has-a-slave-labor-problem/).

 Now, I think it is important to mention here that **My goal is not to make anyone feel bad or guilty for buying or drinking coffee from large companies--individual consumer choices are just one element (and a small one) in a capitalist system that values and promotes actors who pursue low-cost and high-profit at the expense of individuals, communites, and the planet.
 Trying to move away from supporting large corporations is important, but there are very real cost and convenience factors that come into play!
 I hope to provide context and info to viewers of this visualization and provide things they can do to take action in their own lives.**